 AirBoss Announces Intention to Renew Normal Course Issuer Bid

-/EIN News/ -- NEWMARKET, Ontario, Dec.
-02, 2022 (GLOBE NEWSWIRE) -- AirBoss of America Corp. (the "Company") (TSX:BOS) announced today that the Toronto Stock Exchange ("TSX") has accepted its Notice of Intention to renew its normal course issuer bid for its common shares (the "Bid").
+NEWMARKET, Ontario, Dec.
+02, 2022 (GLOBE NEWSWIRE) -- AirBoss of America Corp. (the "Company") BOS announced today that the Toronto Stock Exchange ("TSX") has accepted its Notice of Intention to renew its normal course issuer bid for its common shares (the "Bid").
 Purchases made pursuant to the Bid will be made in the open market through the facilities of the TSX and alternative Canadian trading systems, if eligible, in accordance with applicable regulatory requirements.

 For its current Bid that expires on December 5, 2022, the Company previously sought and received approval from the TSX to repurchase up to 500,000 common shares.
 The Company has not purchased common shares for cancellation to date over the course of the current Bid.